 Speaker’s bureau volunteers are trained Garden guides who travel around the Portland Metro area and give virtual tours of the Garden to groups who cannot physically make it to the Garden because of time, distance, or mobility.

-Both assignments in the Tour Program require the volunteer to complete our guide training program which runs from January 30 to March 31, 2017.
+Both assignments in the Tour Program require the volunteer to complete our guide training program.

 Office Support Program